1. AUDIT AND CORPORATE GOVERNANCE COMMITTEE

 The Audit and Corporate Governance Committee comprised 4 members are as follows:

 |1.
-Mr. Preecha Leelasithorn||Member of Audit Committee|
+Mr. Preecha Leelasithorn||Chairman of Audit and Corporate Governance Committee|

 |3.
-Mr. Kriengsak Thiennukul||Member of Audit Committee|
+Mr. Charoen Sangvichaipat||Member of Audit and Corporate Governance Committee|

 Term of Office

 The Audit and Corporate Governance Committee serves a term of three years since the appointment date.
 The retiring members of the Audit and Corporate Governance Committee shall be re-elected.
 In cases of vacancy for the member of Audit and Corporate Governance Committee due to other reasons aside from retirement by rotation, the Board of Directors shall appoint those possessing complete qualification to be the member of Audit and Corporate Governance Committee in order to replace the vacant position as specified by the Board of Directors.
 The replacement member will serve only the remaining term of the Audit and Corporate Governance Committee member whom he/she replaces.